NativeScript/docs-v7/core-concepts/navigation-angular.md

 * `router-outlet` - replaces the content of the outlet with different component.
 It is the default outlet that comes from Angular 2.
 * `page-router-outlet` - uses pages to navigate.
 The new components are shown in a new page.

-To show the difference between the to we are going to use the following components in the next examples:
+To show the difference between both choices we will use the following components in the next examples:

 {%snippet router-content-components%}